vue-styleguidist/vue-styleguidist/docs/docs/Development.md

 The function rendering examples when codemirror updates is `executeCode()`.

-### Separate script from template
+### Separate script from a template

-First we extract any JavaScript from it by doing this:
+First, we extract any JavaScript from it by doing this:

 - if it contains `new Vue` return the contents as a script
 - if it is a single file component extract template and script and compile the script
-- else look at the first line that start with a `<` then everything that is before it is js and the rest will be html
+- else look at the first line that starts with a `<` then everything that is before it is js and the rest will be HTML

 ### Prepare code